Platform The IWE Sectors Resources How It Works About Book a call

 Meanwhile, sickness absence hit a 15-year high in 2025 at 9.4 days per employee.
 Mental ill-health is the leading driver.
 The Employment Rights Act 2025 has strengthened employer duty of care on psychological risk to match the rigour that's been expected for physical hazards for fifty years.

-A strategy that actually runs has four components a maturity score doesn't.
+A strategy that runs has four components a maturity score doesn't.
 Each is a test you can run against your current approach.

 Component 01 · Evidence-based